Brandonhop93/Connect-4-Minimax-AI/Connect4/readme.txt

 - cd C:\YOUR_DIR\Connect4\src
 - javac *.java
 - java InterfaceCustom
-AI type and search depth is changable in Interface Custom.
+AI type and search depth is changeable in Interface Custom.